eljojo/faircamp-fork/src/manual/reference/02 Releases.md

 description = An ink drawing of a barren tree with monkeys in its branches file = cover.jpg

+-- synopsis
+Nobody thought it possible, until somebody did it.
+The release that started it all!
+-- synopsis

 -- text
 Recorded in the summer of '94 at West Callaghan Ranch, XE.